Starfish-develop/Starfish/docs/scripts.rst

 Scripts
 =======

-StellarSpectra is accompanied by a number of helper scripts that can be useful for formatting and exploration of the data.
+Starfish is accompanied by a number of helper scripts that can be useful for formatting and exploration of the data.

 You may want to add the following location to your `PATH` in order to make frequent use of these scripts.